 Balili Mountain, located right outside Bunda town, is a 2-hour drive from Mwanza city, in the direction of Butiama and Musoma.
 It lies only a few kilometers away from the Ndabaka gate of the Serengeti National Park.

-7. Explore the Serengeti from Mwanza, Tanzania
+7. Explore the Serengeti from Mwanza City

-Visit the Serengeti as a day trip from Mwanza.
-Or spend a few more days to take full advantage of all the national park has to offer.
+Visit the Serengeti as a day trip from Mwanza, or spend a few more days to take full advantage of all the national park has to offer.

 For more information, visit the Serengeti National Park’s official website, or contact any Mwanza tour operator (such as Serengeti Expedition).